Aiani: History

-Since 1983, systematic excavations in the area have brought to light finds that attest the existence of an organised city from the late 6th century BC to 100 BC.
-These are now housed in the Aiani Archaeological Museum.
-The excavations in the city of Aiani, brought to light the oldest pieces of matt-painted (black and white) pottery ever found.
-Some of the matt-painted pottery dates back to the 15th-14th century BC (Μycenaean era).
+In prehistoric times Aiani was a notable production center of the so-called dark-colored pottery, the origin of which goes back to Middle Helladic (1900-1600 BC) standards of southern Greece.
+Its residents are considered to be the northwestern Greek tribes, to which the Macedonians belonged, who, according to Herodotus, migrated from Pindus to Dryopis and Peloponnese, where they were called Dorians.
+At the same time the abundance of Mycenaean finds from the area makes the existence of Mycenaean facilities in Upper Macedonia more and more likely.
 Amongst the archaic pottery, some of the oldest samples of writing were found.
 Amongst them we have names inscribed like ΔΟΛΙΟ (DOLIO) and ΘΕΜΙΔΟΣ (THEMIDOS), which prove that the society of that region of Macedonia, spoke and wrote Greek before the 5th century BC.
 A single example of linear writing similar to that of southern Greece has been found, but its significance still remains unknown.